 Protect Against Wrinkles

-Get ready to hear something groundbreaking: Castor oil could be your answer to fighting signs of ageing without super-strength serums or injections.
+Get ready to hear something groundbreaking: Castor oil could be your answer to fighting signs of aging without super-strength serums or injections.
 “Castor oil penetrates the skin and helps to stimulate the body’s own production of collagen and elastin, which can soften and hydrate the skin,” explains Pande.

-As you might know, reserves of collagen and elastin (which keep skin looking plump) deplete as we age—especially in delicate areas such as around the eyes, mouth and forehead, where fine lines tend to appear first.
+As you might know, reserves of collagen and elastin (which keep skin looking plump) deplete as we age—especially in delicate areas such as around the eyes, mouth, and forehead, where fine lines tend to appear first.
 To help stop this, Pande suggests you “dip a small cotton ball into castor oil, and then apply it to your skin before going to bed.”

 Speed Up Hair Growth

-Yes, castor oil is believed to help speed up hair growth, making it a favourite for homemade brow and lash serums.
+Yes, castor oil is believed to help speed up hair growth, making it a favorite for homemade brow and lash serums.
 There are two theories as to how this happens: The first being that ricinoleic acid works to inhibit the hormones associated with hair loss and baldness.
 The second theory follows on from the hydrating and healing properties of castor oil.
 Some say that using it while massaging the roots and scalp will help to replenish the skin (essential for hair growth) and stimulate circulation.

 “For longer lashes, replace your eye-makeup remover with castor oil and wipe away the day’s mascara whilst allowing the castor oil to delicately coat your lashes, lengthening and protecting them,” says Pande.

 As if boosting collagen and speeding up hair growth weren’t enough, castor oil is also well-known for its healing properties against eczema, dermatitis, rosacea, psoriasis, and keratosis pilaris.